Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Photon Counting for postmerger detection and inference

 The classical noise, $\rv{n}(f)$, is a zero-mean random variable with a PSD given by

-where the angled brackets indicate the expectation over noise realizations.
+where the angled brackets indicate the expectation over noise realizations {and $\delta(f-f')$ is the Dirac delta function}.

-The total output field at the destructive interference port\footnote{This field is now measurable and hence a quantum operator.} is a sum of the time-varying differential-arm component, the static fringe offset field, and the quantum operator for the field reflecting from the signal port of the interferometer\footnote{This form and interpretation of the quantum operator refers to shot noise.
-Radiation pressure, the other type of quantum noise, can be treated similarly~\cite{Caves:1981}.}~\cite{Caves:1981},
+The total output field at the destructive interference port is a sum of the time-varying differential-arm component, the static fringe offset field, and the quantum operator for the field reflecting from the signal port of the interferometer\footnote{The given formulas and interpretation of the quantum operator are used to calculate shot noise.
+Radiation pressure, the other type of quantum noise, can be treated similarly~\cite{Caves:1981}, but are omitted in this treatment.}~\cite{Caves:1981},

 The static fringe field, $\fE_{\text{fringe}}$, is a small constant offset from destructive interference.
 It enables measurement of $\rv{\fE}_{\text{h}}(t)$ via small modulations in the power.
-The quantum term $\rv{\fE}_q(t)$ is an operator, and its inclusion promotes $\rve{\fE}_{\text{out}}(t)$ into an operator as well.
-Physically, $\rve{\fE}_{\text{out}}$ fully represents the quantum state of the light that is coming out of the interferometer.\footnote{These formulas are using a Heisenberg formulation, so the quantum state is encoded into the operators.} The term $\rv{\fE}_q(t)$ represents the quantum vacuum state (zero-point fluctuations in the field with zero mean but non-zero variance) that is injected into the interferometer through the destructive interference (dark) port.\footnote{The vacuum state might be squeezed or potentially transformed by the interferometer, e.g., through radiation pressure interactions that we are not considering in this work~\cite{Caves:1981}.} The symbol $e$ in each case represents a 1-dimensional traveling-wave field amplitude that is proportional to the electric field.
+The quantum term $\qv{\fE}_q(t)$ is an operator, and its inclusion promotes $\qrv{\fE}_{\text{out}}(t)$ into an operator as well.
+Physically, $\qrv{\fE}_{\text{out}}$ fully represents the quantum state of the light that is coming out of the interferometer.\footnote{These formulas are using a Heisenberg formulation, so the quantum state is encoded into the operators.} The term $\qv{\fE}_q(t)$ represents the quantum vacuum state (zero-point fluctuations in the field with zero mean but nonzero variance) that is injected into the interferometer through the destructive interference (dark) port.
+The state represented by the Heisenberg-picture operator $\qv{\fE}_q(t)$ might be squeezed.

+{The interferometer also transforms the input states, e.g., through radiation pressure interactions.
+The simple linear inclusion of the input quantum operator into the output operator of Eq.~\eqref{eq:e_out_HD} indicates that we are not considering further transformations by the interferometer in this work~\cite{Caves:1981}, as they only affect quantum states at frequencies too low to be relevant for BNS postmerger signals.}

 The operator for power at the output port\footnote{The operator ordering is understood through the Glauber theory of photodetection~\cite{PhysRev.130.2529}.} is then

 which is factorized into